 This dynamic has not changed the way I think of Boomers, ultimately a feckless lot of shallow, navel-gazing spiritualists.
 But it did change the way I think of modern U.S. history, my dad and the 1970s.

 Robert Pirsig passed away this year.
-In 1974, he published “Zen and the Art of Motorcycle Maintenance”, a remarkable account of what it was like to be a Silent and experience this cultural skipping.
-My dad read this book in the late 1970s, and it made a big impression on him.
+In 1974, he published “Zen and the Art of Motorcycle Maintenance”, a remarkable account of what it was like to be a Silent in the 1970s and experience this cultural skipping.
+My dad read this book in the late ’70s, and it made a big impression on him.

 Pirsig was my dad’s contemporary.
 His book spoke to him directly, Silent to Silent.
 I wish I could speak to my dad directly, today, about how this book affected him.
 Because I have my theories…